Tears as 3 more KNUST students remanded over Katanga-Conti clash; video pops up

-Tears as 3 More KNUST Students Remanded over Katanga-Conti Clash; Peeps React to Emotional Video
+Katanga-Conti Clash: Tears as 3 More KNUST Students are Remanded; Peeps React to Emotional Video

-- Three more students have been placed in police custody over the recent violent clashes at KNUST
+- Three more students have been placed into police custody over the recent violent clashes at KNUST

-- It follows the earlier arrest of two suspects who were remanded in custody to help with the investigations
+- It follows the earlier arrest of two suspects who were remanded into police custody to help with the investigations

-- A video showing loved ones in tears at the court premises during the trial of the three suspects has gained reactions
+- A video showing loved ones in tears at the court premises during the trial of the three suspects on Friday has gained reactions

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find “Recommended for you” block on the home page and enjoy!

-Three more students have been remanded in police custody over the recent violent clashes at the Kwame Nkrumah University of Science and Technology (KNUST).
+Three more students have been remanded into police custody over the recent violent clashes at the Kwame Nkrumah University of Science and Technology (KNUST).

 Emmanuel Appiah Amoah aka Soldier Ba, Eugene Nuamesi, and Kwabena Kwarteng Amaniampong aka Zongo Chief are all students of the establishment.